chriskhoo/justcausewebsite/private/pages/example-page.md

 ### Done
+- Public: Update blue box & yellow box fills to a lighter colour
+- Public: Update nav link to reports/results
 - Public: Search results to be sorted by updatedAt
 - Public: Change search result page to search for all if no params are available
-- Public: Extend search for reports to tags
+- Public: Extend search for reports (and articles) to tags
 - Public: Extend search for articles to tags
 - Admin : opening a charity for edit causes the donation link to revert to website link
 - Public : revenue model for program is not program but charity